montanaflynn/palindromes/README.md

 I've included a `Benchfile` which you can use with [benchmarker](https://github.com/montanaflynn/benchmarker).

-__Note:__ You must compile the C, Go, Haskell, Java, Scala and Rust programs (if you have the compilers in your path, running `make` should do the trick) and have Node, Java, Scala, Ruby, Python and PHP in your path if you want to benchmark the programs yourself.
+__Note:__ You must compile the C, Go, Haskell, Java, Scala and Rust programs (if you have the compilers in your path, running `make` should do the trick) and have Node, Java, Scala, Ruby, Python, PHP and Perl in your path if you want to benchmark the programs yourself.

 #### Results: